EU and US Move Towards Agreement on Critical Minerals to Reduce Chinese Supply Chain Influence

 EU, US Reportedly Near Critical Minerals Deal to Combat Chinese Control

-The European Union and the United States are reportedly nearing a significant agreement focused on critical minerals, aimed at reducing China's dominance in this sector.
-This deal comes amid rising concerns over China's control of essential resources...
+The European Union (EU) and the United States (US) are reportedly nearing a critical minerals deal aimed at reducing Chinese dominance in the sector.
+This agreement is seen as a strategic move to secure supply chains for essential materials used in v...

 Macro commentary, policy analysis, growth/inflation themes, and global outlooks.